CAR-dano/form-app/README.md

 The application is structured as an intuitive, step-by-step form that covers all facets of a professional vehicle inspection.

 #### 📝 Comprehensive Inspection Workflow
-- **Guided Data Entry:** A multi-page form that logically flows from inspector/customer details to vehicle data, checklists, and detailed assessments.
+- **Guided Data Entry:** A multi-page form that logically flows from inspector/customer details, vehicle data, and legal documents to detailed assessments and finalization.
-- **Dynamic Data Fetching:** Inspector names and inspection branch locations are fetched dynamically from the backend API, ensuring data consistency.
+- **Dynamic Data Fetching:** Inspector names and inspection branch locations are fetched dynamically from the backend API, ensuring data consistency and reducing manual entry.
-- **Detailed Assessments:** In-depth scoring (1-10) for dozens of sub-categories across Interior, Exterior, Engine, Undercarriage, and more.
+- **Detailed Assessments:** In-depth scoring (1-10) for dozens of sub-categories across Features, Engine, Interior, Exterior, Undercarriage, and more.
-- **Paint Thickness Grid:** A dedicated interface for inputting paint thickness measurements across all major body panels.
+- **Paint Thickness Grid:** A dedicated, visual interface for inputting paint thickness measurements across all major body panels.
-- **Test Drive & Diagnostics:** Sections to log performance during a test drive and results from diagnostic tools (OBD, AC temp, etc.).
+- **Test Drive & Diagnostics:** Sections to log vehicle performance during a test drive and results from diagnostic tools (OBD Scanner, AC temperature, etc.).
-- **Kelengkapan Checklist:** A simple toggle-based checklist for standard items like service books, spare keys, and legal documents (BPKB).
+- **Kelengkapan Checklist:** A simple toggle-based checklist for standard items like service books, spare keys, legal documents (BPKB), and tools.
+- **Expandable Note Fields:** Smart text fields that support automatic bulleted lists for clear and detailed note-taking in every section.
+- **Repair Cost Estimation:** A dynamic list for adding parts and estimated repair costs, with automatic thousand-separator formatting.

 #### 📸 Advanced Image Management
-- **Integrated Multi-Shot Camera:** A custom camera interface with zoom, flash control, and lens switching capabilities, designed for rapid photo capture.
+- **Integrated Multi-Shot Camera:** A custom camera interface featuring zoom, flash control, and lens switching, designed for rapid, uninterrupted photo capture.
-- **Mandatory & Additional Photos:** Clearly defined photo requirements for all major sections, with the flexibility to add unlimited additional photos.
+- **Mandatory & Additional Photos:** Clearly defined photo requirements for all major sections (General, Exterior, Interior, etc.), with the flexibility to add unlimited additional photos for detailed documentation.
-- **Automatic Image Processing:** All captured images are automatically cropped to a 4:3 aspect ratio and resized to optimize for storage and upload speed.
+- **Automatic Image Processing:** All captured images are automatically cropped to a 4:3 aspect ratio and resized to optimize for storage and upload speed, without sacrificing necessary detail.
 - **In-App Photo Labeling:** Inspectors can label every photo, providing crucial context for the final report.
+Labels are mandatory for "additional" and "document" photos.
-- **Gallery Integration:** Original, high-resolution photos are automatically saved to the device's gallery for backup, while processed images are used in the app.
+- **Gallery & Persistence:** Original, high-resolution photos are automatically saved to the device's gallery for backup, while processed images are persisted locally for the inspection report.

 #### 💾 Intelligent Data Handling
-- **Robust Local Persistence:** All form data and image references are saved locally on the device, allowing inspectors to safely pause and resume inspections at any time without data loss.
+- **Robust Local Persistence:** All form data and image references are saved locally on the device as JSON, allowing inspectors to safely pause and resume inspections at any time without data loss.
 - **Seamless API Submission:** Completed inspection data and all associated images are efficiently batched and uploaded to the backend server.
-- **Submission Caching:** Caches the last successful form submission to prevent duplicate data entries and intelligently resume image uploads if interrupted.
+- **Submission Caching:** Caches the last successful form data submission to prevent duplicate entries and intelligently resume image uploads if the network is interrupted.

-####  UX & UI
+#### 🔄 In-App Updates & UI
+- **Automatic Update Check:** The app checks for new releases from the configured GitHub repository upon startup.
+It prioritizes downloading the `arm64-v8a` APK for optimal performance, with a fallback to a universal APK.
+- **Seamless Installation:** Once downloaded, the app prompts the user to install the update directly, leveraging Android's `FileProvider` and `REQUEST_INSTALL_PACKAGES` permission for a smooth experience.
-- **Branded User Interface:** Custom-styled widgets, inputs, and navigation elements create a consistent and professional user experience.
+- **Branded User Interface:** Custom-styled widgets, inputs, and navigation elements create a consistent and professional user experience aligned with the brand.
 - **Intuitive Navigation:** Smooth page transitions via swipe gestures and persistent navigation buttons (Next/Back).
--**Real-time Feedback:** Visual feedback for loading states, image processing, and data submission progress ensures the user is always informed.
+- **Real-time Feedback:** Visual feedback for loading states, image processing, and data submission progress ensures the user is always informed.
-- **Expandable Note Fields:** Smart text fields that support bulleted lists for clear and detailed note-taking.

-#### 🔄 In-App Update Feature
-The application includes an in-app update mechanism to ensure users always have the latest version.
-- **Automatic Update Check:** The app automatically checks for new releases from the configured GitHub repository upon startup.
-- **Targeted APK Download:** It prioritizes downloading the `arm64-v8a` APK for optimal performance, with a fallback to a universal APK if the specific one is not available.
-- **Seamless Installation:** Once downloaded, the app prompts the user to install the update directly, leveraging Android's `FileProvider` and `REQUEST_INSTALL_PACKAGES` permission for a smooth experience.

-**Configuration:**
+**Update Feature Configuration:**
-To enable and customize the update feature, ensure the following in `lib/services/update_service.dart`:
+To enable and customize the update feature, ensure the following constants in `lib/services/update_service.dart` are set correctly:
 - `githubOwner`: Set to your GitHub username or organization (e.g., `CAR-dano`).
 - `githubRepo`: Set to your repository name (e.g., `form-app`).

-**Android Permissions:**
+**Required Android Permissions:**
-For the in-app update to function correctly on Android, the following additions are required in `android/app/src/main/AndroidManifest.xml`:
+The in-app update feature requires the following additions in `android/app/src/main/AndroidManifest.xml`:
 - A `<provider>` entry for `androidx.core.content.FileProvider` within the `<application>` tag, pointing to `@xml/provider_paths`.
-- The `<uses-permission android:name="android.permission.REQUEST_INSTALL_PACKAGES" />` outside the `<application>` tag.
+- The `<uses-permission android:name="android.permission.REQUEST_INSTALL_PACKAGES" />` permission.
 - A `provider_paths.xml` file in `android/app/src/main/res/xml/` defining the shared paths.

 ## 🛠️ Tech Stack & Architecture